kotlyard/Swift-WeatherForecast/README.md

 # Swift-WeatherForecast

-**Swift Language Weather** is an weather iOS app developed in Swift 5 as test application.
-It uses [openweathermap](https://openweathermap.org/api) to seacrh for forcast.
+**Swift Language Weather** is an weather iOS app developed in Swift 5 as test application that uses [openweathermap](https://openweathermap.org/api).

 # Requirements